equinor/res2df/docs/introduction.rst

 ``pvt``
 ^^^^^^^

-Extracts PVT data from an Eclipse deck, from the keywords `PVTO`, `PVDG`, `DENSITY`, `ROCK` etc. Can write data back to Eclipse include files.
+Extracts PVT data from an input deck, from the keywords `PVTO`, `PVDG`, `DENSITY`, `ROCK` etc. Can write data back to Eclipse include files.

 More documentation on :doc:`usage/pvt`.